The Qutub Minar complex is a collection of architectural marvels located at the Mehrauli Archaeological Park in New Delhi, India. The complex...

 The wall itself was a great canvas for a lot of street artists.
 Besides around 7 artworks realized on it, Banksy also chose the side of a Palestinian Heritage Center to create his Armored Dove.
 In this difficult city, even the perennial symbol of peace has to protect itself.

-In the Mediterranean Sea, Banksy very recently bought and painted a boat, which was then donated to a non-governmental organization to save migrants and refugees.
+In the Mediterranean Sea, Banksy bought and painted a boat, which was then donated to a non-governmental organization to save migrants and refugees.
 It was named Louise Michel after a French feminist anarchist.
 This is another sign on the same theme of Venice’s mural.

 Banksy’s ghost oeuvres are countless.
 Now, Banksy claims his art pieces on Instagram and had previously published them on his personal site.
 However, not every piece of work appears on either his social media or his personal site.
 Some could have been painted on successively destroyed buildings; authorities or other artists may have erased some others.
 Let’s take a look at some of the more significant ones.

 One Nation under CCTV is the famous criticism about controlling lives under the excuse of security and it was totally painted over.
 It was visible in 2008 on Newman Street, London.
+The mural was painted over in April 2009.

 If Graffiti Changed Anything – It Would Be Illegal says a simple, self-explanatory statement on Clipstone Street, London.
+In the current Google view we can see a completely renovated street – but here is a street view from July 2014 with the still visible artwork.

 Here are four globally famous pieces that are neither easily visible on Google Maps, nor easy to find on the streets.